lxzan/gws/README.md

 ### Attention

-- The errors returned by the gws.Conn export methods are ignored, and are handled internally
+- The errors returned by the gws.Conn export methods are ignored, and are handled internally.
-- Transferring large files with gws tends to block the connection
+- Transferring large files with gws tends to block the connection.
+- If HTTP Server is reused, it is recommended to enable goroutine, as blocking will prevent the context from being GC.

 ### Install